Regular Show season 7

 The seventh season of the American animated comedy television series Regular Show, created by J. G. Quintel, originally aired on Cartoon Network in the United States, and was produced by Cartoon Network Studios.
 Quintel created the series' pilot using characters from his comedy shorts for the canceled anthology series The Cartoonstitute.
 He developed Regular Show from his own experiences in college.
 Simultaneously, several of the show's main characters originated from his animated shorts The Naïve Man from Lolliland and 2 in the AM PM.
 The series was renewed for a seventh season on July 25, 2014, ahead of its sixth-season premiere.
-The previous season contained 31 episodes to accommodate the film, and this season contained 39 episodes.
+The previous season contained 28 episodes to accommodate the film, and this season contained 36 episodes.

-The first episode of the seventh season, "Dumptown U.S.A.", aired on June 26, 2015 as a "season sneak preview".
+The first episode of the seventh season, "Dumptown U.S.A.", aired on June 26, 2015, as a "season sneak preview".
 The seventh season officially premiered on August 6, 2015.
-Seven holdover episodes from season 6's GASB aired as part of the season.